-This is hang time after a hard week’s worth of work.
 Let me be your tour guide on planet 4546B and watch the mesmerising story of SUBNAUTICA unfold.
-We’ll watch some stunning realtime graphics while talking about anything from workflows to graphics cards to tax returns, video games, health, nutrition, survival and how they make Heinz Ketchup.
+We’ll watch some stunning realtime graphics while chatting about anything from workflows to graphics cards to tax returns, video games, health, nutrition, survival and how they make Heinz Ketchup.
 We may even kill a Leviathan or two.
 Watch past episodes here.

 I’ve been thinking about this for a while, and in 2019 I want to make it a reality: Regular Live Streams!

 My idea is to do two types of streams: